alvico/solaris/README.rst

 Solaris
 ========================

-This project aims to add a set of tools enabling a solr devloper or tester to run and deploy easyly and transparent through docker an instance of solr.
+This project aims to add a set of tools enabling a solr developer or tester to run and deploy easily and transparent through docker an instance of solr.

-Pre requisistes:
+Prerequisites:
     Python 2.7
     docker

-Copy in a local folder the solr configuration and core details you wish to expose (solr.xml, core: conf/solrconf.xml and  conf/schema.xml & index data)
+- Copy in a local folder the solr configuration and core details you wish to expose (solr.xml, core: conf/solrconf.xml and conf/schema.xml & index data)

-Set up the conf.py file according your needs in solaris/src/conf.py
+- Set up the conf.py file according your needs in solaris/src/conf.py

-Install requisistes.txt, preferable in a virtualenv.
+- Install requisites.txt, preferable in a virtualenv.

-The only suported method currently is to run a solr instance out of a pre made WAR, that should be placed in the `shared_dir`.
+The only supported method currently is to run a solr instance out of a pre made WAR, that should be placed in the shared_dir.

-Run: python core.py
+- Run: python core.py

-You can now visit your solr instace in http://<docker-ip>:<Port>/trovit_solr
+You can now visit your solr instance in http://<docker-ip>:<Port>/trovit_solr